jacobpm/edison/python/README.md

 ## Code Examples

-The code examples below will get you started with using Intel Edison board as a sensor node.
+The code examples below will get you started with using Intel® Edison board as a sensor node.

 We will need a representation of our Intel Edison board in the relayr Cloud.
 Through this entity we will manage sent/received data, MQTT credentials and UI interface of the relayr Dashboard.
-To create a device on relayr Dashboard follow the [**Devices Guide**](http://docs.relayr.io/getting-started/devices-guide/) and select the **Intel Edison (IoT acceleration starter kit)** as a *Device Model*.
+To create a device on relayr Dashboard follow the [**Devices Guide**](http://docs.relayr.io/getting-started/devices-guide/) and select the **Intel Edison (IoT Acceleration Starter Kit)** as a *Device Model*.

 After successfully creating a device on relayr Cloud we are ready to run the first example.